-The Great Allegheny Passage is a 155 mile heavily trafficked point-to-point trail located near Confluence, PA that features a river and is rated as moderate.
+The Great Allegheny Passage is a 155 mile heavily trafficked point-to-point trail located near Confluence, Pennsylvania that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Primarily utilized as a 150 mile cycling route between Pittsburgh, PA and Cumberland, MD -the G.A.P. (as it is called) connects with the Historic C&O canal towpath which terminates in Washington D.C.
 A majority of the trail is located on abandoned rail beds on crushed limestone and asphalt surfaces.

 This is a beautiful ride.
 I really recommend it.
 I have only completed Confluece to Meyersdale to date.